isomerpages/moe-ast-moehc/_school-histories/Schools/Nan Chiau High School.md

 The school resumed operations after the war; in 1947, the Singapore Hokkien Huay Kuan (SHHK) converted Nan Chiau Teachers’ Training School into Nan Chiau Girls’ High School, with an ancillary primary school.
 The mission was to promote girls’ education in Singapore.
 To cope with the expanding enrolment, the SHHK contributed to the school’s expansion and rebuilding over the years.

-On 8 March 1969, the opening of new premises was officiated by Mr Ong Pang Boon, then Minister for Education.
-In 1979, Nan Chiau Girls’ High School began functioning as a full school, with the primary and secondary sections sharing the same premises.
+On 8 March 1969, the opening of new premises was officiated by Mr Ong Pang Boon, then Minister for Education.&nbsp;In 1979, Nan Chiau Girls’ High School began functioning as a full school, with the primary and secondary sections sharing the same premises.

 In 1980, like many other Chinese-medium schools, the school adopted English as its main medium of instruction.
 Keeping up with the times, a decision was made for the school to become co-educational.
 The first intake of boys was in 1984, and the school was accordingly renamed Nan Chiau High School.

 Over the years, the school grew from strength to strength and the old premises became inadequate.
 In 2001, the primary and secondary sections were relocated to Sengkang as two separate schools.
 Nan Chiau High School has continued to develop students holistically and it was recognised as a Special Assistance Plan school in 2012.

-In 2013, the school received the pinnacle School Distinction Award, which is a testimony to the school’s excellence in providing students an all-round educational experience.
-2020 was another milestone year for Nan Chiau High school as the school was selected as a Chinese Language Elective Programme (CLEP-Sec) school to further support our school’s bilingual and bicultural education.
-We also added a new talent area, Bilingualism, for our Direct School Admission, as we continue to provide growth for promising students who demonstrate talent and ability towards performing arts, sports, visual arts and bilingualism.
+In 2013, the school received the pinnacle School Distinction Award, which is a testimony to the school’s excellence in providing students an all-round educational experience.&nbsp;2020 was another milestone year for Nan Chiau High school as the school was selected as a Chinese Language Elective Programme (CLEP-Sec) school to further support our school’s bilingual and bicultural education.
+We also added a new talent area, Bilingualism, for our Direct School Admission, as we continue to provide growth for promising students who demonstrate talent and ability towards&nbsp;performing arts, sports, visual arts and bilingualism.

 Principals:<br>
 \- Mr Yang Zhenli (1947–1950)<br>